 A security plan allows you to understand what security vulnerabilities are present in your IT systems.
 You can then take steps to prevent these problems occurring.

-Your IT security plan doesn’t have to be a long document covering all conceivable security vulnerabilities.
-But it should help you protect key business data and systems and ensure you adhere to relevant legislation, like the Data Protection Act.
+Your IT security plan doesn't have to be a long document covering all conceivable security vulnerabilities.
+But it should help you protect key business data and systems and ensure you adhere to relevant legislation, like the GDPR.

 Additionally, the more complex your business IT system is, the more security vulnerabilities you will face.
 A formal IT security plan is the most effective way to manage these.
 It makes you less likely to overlook any gaps in your defences.

 Writing your IT security plan

 There are several stages to writing an effective security plan: